Aliases for HS3ST4 Gene

 Previous GeneCards Identifiers for HS3ST4 Gene

 This gene encodes the enzyme heparan sulfate D-glucosaminyl 3-O-sulfotransferase 4.
 This enzyme generates 3-O-sulfated glucosaminyl residues in heparan sulfate.
 Cell surface heparan sulfate is used as a receptor by herpes simplex virus type 1 (HSV-1), and expression of this gene is thought to play a role in HSV-1 pathogenesis. [provided by RefSeq, Jul 2008]

 GeneCards Summary for HS3ST4 Gene

 HS3ST4 (Heparan Sulfate-Glucosamine 3-Sulfotransferase 4) is a Protein Coding gene.
-Among its related pathways are Glycosaminoglycan metabolism and Articular Cartilage Extracellular Matrix Pathway.
+Diseases associated with HS3ST4 include Apical Myocardial Infarction and Spherocytosis, Type 3.
+Among its related pathways are Glycosaminoglycan metabolism and Metabolism.
 Gene Ontology (GO) annotations related to this gene include sulfotransferase activity and [heparan sulfate]-glucosamine 3-sulfotransferase 1 activity.
 An important paralog of this gene is HS3ST2.

 Sulfotransferase that utilizes 3'-phospho-5'-adenylyl sulfate (PAPS) to catalyze the transfer of a sulfo group to an N-unsubstituted glucosamine linked to a 2-O-sulfo iduronic acid unit on heparan sulfate.
 Unlike 3-OST-1, does not convert non-anticoagulant heparan sulfate to anticoagulant heparan sulfate (By similarity).